-I. Kant on Right
+1. Kant on right

 Kant's political philosophy is primarily concerned with the articulation of a system of equal external freedom.
 It focuses on setting out the ways in which we can (and must) rightfully interact with others.
 For Kant, property forms an important part of this system.
-This is because, by acquiring property he takes us to extend our sphere of freedom to include external objects.
+This is because, by acquiring property he takes us to extend our sphere of freedom to cover external objects.
 Interference with what another owns is thus characterised as an interference with that person's freedom on the Kantian account.
 This section explains some of Kant's basic political commitments in order to better situate and explain this general characterisation.

 Kant's external, relational focus is affirmed in his definition of what he calls the 'moral concept of right'.
 This concept has to do, first, only with the external and indeed practical relation of one person to another, insofar as their actions, as deeds, can have (direct or indirect) influence on each other.
 But, second, it does not signify the relation of one's choice to the mere wish of another [...] but only a relation to the other's choice [Willkür].
 Third, in this reciprocal relation of choice no account at all is taken of the matter of choice.
-(MM 6:230)2
+(MM 6:230)3

 Let me expand a bit on this.
 First, right is concerned with the reciprocal influence of the deeds of distinct individuals.
 A deed is an action that can be imputed to the agent who performed it (MM 6:223).
 Right is thus concerned with the relation between the imputable actions of distinct individuals.
 Second, right only concerns the relation between the choices of each.
 It takes no account of an agent's wishes.
 On Kant's theory of action, both choices and wishes result from the human faculty of desire.
 We can only choose something when we take ourselves to have the means to bring about the object or state of affairs we desire (MM 6:213).
 When we do not take ourselves to have sufficient means for this task, we can only wish for the object or state of affairs.
-Since the wishes of one cannot interact with the external actions of another (wishes do not terminate in external action on Kant's account), they are excluded from consideration.
-Third, right is
+Since the wishes of one cannot interact with the external actions